andybeet/atlantis_test/README.md

 <!-- badges: end -->

-Atlantis Neus file repository v1.5
+Atlantis Neus file repository version not decided upon yet

 We should also add some useful git commands for use on the command line